scholarsmate/omega-match/README.md

 ## Implementation Details

-omega_match uses a two-tier matching pipeline:
+OmegaMatch uses a two-tier matching pipeline:

 - **Bloom filter** for fast pre-filtering of candidate positions.
 - **Hash table scan** for exact matches of patterns length ≥ 5.